ariga/atlas/doc/md/guides/mysql/descending-indexes.md

 ## Need More Help?​

 [Join the Ariga Discord Server](https://discord.com/invite/zZ6sWVg6NT) for early access to features and the ability to provide exclusive feedback that improves your Database Management Tooling.

-[Sign up](https://atlasnewsletter.substack.com/) to our newsletter to stay up to date about [Atlas](https://atlasgo.io), our OSS database schema management tool, and our cloud platform [Ariga Cloud](https://ariga.cloud).
+[Sign up](https://atlasnewsletter.substack.com/) to our newsletter to stay up to date about [Atlas](https://atlasgo.io), our OSS database schema management tool, and our cloud platform [Atlas Cloud](https://atlasgo.cloud).